 A stylish spot from where you can set out to explore the beauty of Old Town, as well as its trendy neighbourhoods largely excluded from tourist guides.
-This one-of-a-kind boutique ho(s)tel does not merely offer a bed with wardrobe.
-Rather, it allows you the opportunity to choose a style and standard of lodging of your own--from its fully-equipped rooftop suites to its shared dormitories.
-Its bespoke restaurant invites you to indulge in the finest Czech beers and traditional culinary delights whilst providing the perfect setting for your encounters with interesting people the world over.
+This one-of-a-kind boutique ho(?)tel does not merely offer a bed with wardrobe.
+Rather, it allows you the opportunity to choose a style and standard of lodging of your own-from its fully-equipped rooftop suites to its shared dormitories.
+Its bespoke restaurant invites you to indulge in the finest Czech beers and traditional culinary delights whilst providing the perfect setting for your encounters with interesting people from around the world.
 An original site where history meets modern design and latest technologies that will guide you through your entire stay.

 Forget the traditional tour guides and receptionists.
 MEET ME 23 welcomes you in a modern and convenient style via virtual reception – you’ll check-in/out online and unlock your room with your smartphone.
 The hotel's intriguing Blueman will take you through the hotel.
 You can plan trips around Prague during a virtual flight over the city or you may borrow our navigation.
 And all of this while you’re surfing at high-speed.
 As a reminder of where to come back on your next visit to Prague, you can print out a small model of our iconic Blueman on our 3D printer.

 A better address than Washingtonova 23 would be really hard to find.
-We're located a mere fifty steps away from the Main Train Station, C underground line, as well as from the Airport Express stop which connects the city centre to the airport.
-You’ll reach the Wenceslas Square before you open the map app on your phone and before you type the "Old Town Square", you’ll be standing right under the Old Town Astronomical Clock.Read more
+We're located mere fifty steps away from the Main Train Station, the red C underground line, as well as from the Airport Express stop which connects the city centre to the airport.
+You’ll reach Wenceslas Square before you can even open the map app on your phone, and before you type up the location for "Old Town Square", you’ll already be standing right under the Old Town Astronomical Clock.Read more

 The building was built between 1878-1879 in a Historicist style – quite common during this period- in accordance to the project of Ludwig Zettl, a famous architect of the time.
 Zettl designed a number of public buildings in Vienna and throughout the entire monarchy, but this building is probably his only masterpiece to be found in Prague.
 The construction of the building, on the outskirts of New Town of Prague, in the immediate vicinity of a public park with fruit trees and in the area of the original baroque fortification, was carried out by the Prague architect Josef Kandert.
 The first owner of the house was Daniel Gallauner (* 1826 Raab, † 1891 Prague).